 For example, Northland Fishing Tackle’s ultra-sensitive, sliding Slick-Stick Bottom Bouncer transmits bottom information better than other designs, revealing whether I’m over rock, sand or mud.
 Another plus—by paying attention to sonar returns as I tap different bottom types, I can better interpret what my electronics are trying to tell me.

-When you find a promising edge, choose a presentation that matches the conditions at hand and mood of the species you’re after.
-When fish cruise up and down along an edge, mobile tactics like trolling and casting often out-produce more sedentary strategies such as vertical jigging or slip-bobbering.
+When you find a promising edge, choose a presentation that matches the conditions at hand and the mood of the species you’re after.
+When fish cruise up and down along an edge, mobile tactics like trolling and casting often out-produce more sedentary strategies such as vertical jigging or slip-bobber.